top of page

 Aquatic macrophytes: With extensive experience in botanical surveys of rivers, lakes and saltmarsh habitats, Instar provides species data for eutrophication assessment, Water Framework Directive, drought plans and community evaluation.
 Pete has expertise in the use of abundance based methods including MTR, LEAFPACS2, DAFOR, PSYM and WFD across a range of upland and lowland catchment types in Great Britain.

-Freshwater algae: Collection of diatom samples and microscopic identification of algal samples, including nuisance and blue-green algae (cyanobacteria) blooms.
+Freshwater algae: Collection of diatom samples and microscopic identification of algal samples, including blue-green algae (cyanobacteria) blooms.

 Kick sampling for macroinvertebrates

-Training: Quality assurance and training in macrophyte surveys, crayfish and macroinvertebrate monitoring and identification from an experienced trainer and mentor in aquatic survey techniques and the use of biology data in water quality assessments.
+Training: Quality assurance and training in macrophyte surveys, macroinvertebrate monitoring and sewage fungus identification from an experienced trainer and mentor in aquatic survey techniques and the use of biology data in water quality assessments.

-Pollution investigations: Incident investigation for water companies and others, from planning through to reporting from an experienced practitioner and trainer.
+Pollution & sewage fungus investigations: Incident investigation for water companies, airports and others, from planning through to reporting, from an experienced practitioner and trainer.
 I follow regulatory guidance in relation to evidence collection for potential legal proceedings.
-Work includes client and third-party liaison, water quality sampling, field readings (DO, pH, temperature and conductivity) using handheld water quality meter, macroinvertebrate analysis (bankside and laboratory), sewage fungus identification, impact assessment, report writing and incident classification.
+Work includes client and third-party liaison, water quality sampling, field readings using handheld water quality meter (DO, pH, temperature and conductivity), macroinvertebrate analysis (bankside and laboratory), sewage fungus assessment and microscopic identification, report writing and advice.

 Data analysis & reporting: Scientific reporting and interpretation of environmental data.
-Pete is familiar with Microsoft Office suite, QGIS, Magic etc for bespoke reporting formats.
+Pete tailors his reports to meet clients needs.
 He has a wealth of experience in reporting for WFD investigations and assessments, pollution surveys, witness statements, water resource management plans, fisheries assessments and reports for other quality monitoring purposes to meet clients' needs.

 Upland river